masterofcontroversy/Tutorials/Buildfiles/Part2 Graphics.md

 Go to `Tables/Map Sprite`.
 There, you'll find some CSV tables for map sprites.
 For now, open `Standing map sprite editor.csv`.
 Don't mind the `Unknown` columns, we're only concerned about `Size` and `Pointer to graphics`.

 Pointer to graphics is self-explanitory.
-You type in your label name as a pointer.
+You type in your label name as a pointer (`LabelName|IsPointer`).

 Size is a bit different.
 There are three options for size:
 ```